 “If I’d learnt one thing from travelling, it was that the way to get things done was to go ahead and do them.
 Don’t talk about going to Borneo.
 Book a ticket, get a visa, pack a bag, and it just happens.”

 If you’re somebody who fantasises about the prospect of throwing caution to the wind and disappearing on an adventure with just your backpack, then The Beach is the perfect book to escape into.
 A young British backpacker, Richard, discovers an off the grid community of hedonist travellers on a beach island near Bangkok.
 The vibrant description of this natural travellers’ wonderland and the quirky nomads that inhabit it will set your imagination alight, and your flight will be over before you know it!
 However, by the time you land, you may realise why Richard’s carefree approach to travelling isn’t quite as fun as it seems.

 “We have stopped for a moment to encounter each other, to meet, to love, to share.
 This is a precious moment.
 It is a little parenthesis in eternity.”

 The thought of setting off on an overseas adventure is often a daunting one.
-The Alchemist is sure to cure your pre-journey jitters and replace it with a new hunger to explore.
-It is a fable about following your dreams told through the story of Santiago, a shepherd boy who leaves his home of Andalusia in order to explore farther than he could of imagined in search of his treasure.
+The Alchemist is sure to cure your pre-journey jitters and replace them with a new hunger to explore.
+It is a fable about following your dreams told through the story of Santiago, a shepherd boy who leaves his home of Andalusia to explore farther than he could have imagined in search of his treasure.
 However, the experiences he has on the journey far outweigh what he receives in the end.
 Full of amazing quotes and moments that will fill your heart with wanderlust, this book will leave you ready to hit the ground running and absorb as much as you can on your next adventure.